bhashamitra/bhashamitra-platform/docs/language-core.md

 ### 5. Pronunciation
 - Audio pronunciation for lemmas
 - Multiple pronunciations may exist (speaker, region)
+- Pronunciation focuses on natural, neutral usage and does not aim to catalog all dialectal or phonetic variations.
 ---

 ## Explicitly Excluded from the Language Core